Filipino cuisine: Pulutan

+Isaw, a grilled chicken intestine skewers.

+Adobong mani, slow-fried Filipino peanuts seasoned with garlic and salt.

 Smaller snacks such as mani (peanuts) are often sold steamed in the shell, salted, spiced, or flavored with garlic by street vendors in the Philippines.
 Another snack is kropeck, fish crackers.

 Tokwa't baboy is fried tofu with boiled pork marinated in a garlic-flavored soy sauce or vinegar dip.
 It is also served as a side dish to pancit luglog or pancit palabok.

 Also, tuhog-tuhog is accompanied by sweet or spicy sauce.
 This includes fish balls, kikiam, squid balls, and other snacks.